openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when attempting installation-free for other applications.
+This error code is returned when attempting to perform installation-free for other applications.

 **Possible Causes**

-Installation-free is not allowed for other applications.
+Installation-free is not permitted for other applications.

-**Resolution Steps**
+**Resolution**

-Confirm that the correct application is being installed installation-free.
+Verify that the target application is correct for installation-free.

 ## 16000057 Cross-Device Installation-Free Not Supported